bernardtse/diabetes-prediction/report.md

-# DataDiagnostics - Diabetes Prediction Machine Learning Models Report
+# DataDiagnostics - Development of a Diabetes Prediction Model using Machine Learning (Report)

 ## Contents
 1. [Introduction](#Introduction)